 Real-time resizing with ImageKit

-For image resizing, Purplle.com used ImageKit’s real-time image transformations.
+For image resizing, Purplle used ImageKit’s real-time image transformations.
 This allowed them to create different image sizes by specifying the required dimensions and cropping strategy in the URL.

 This step simplified the workflow around images at Purplle.
-Only one large image of a product is uploaded their S3 storage.
-After that, ImageKit is used to generate all the different sizes required on their website and app.
+Only one large image of a product is uploaded in their S3 storage.
+Beyond that, ImageKit is used to generate all the different sizes required on their website and app.

-Additionally, since ImageKit does not charge for unique image transformations, the tech team was free to create as many perfectly-sized images as required by their website’s or app’s interface.
+Additionally, since ImageKit does not charge for unique image transformations, the tech team was free to create as many perfectly-sized images as required by their website or app’s interface.

-ImageKit’s automatic image optimization and transformations have helped Purplle.com to cut down its bandwidth consumption by about 60%.
+ImageKit’s automatic image optimization and transformations have helped Purplle.com cut down their bandwidth consumption by about 60%.

-This resulted in huge savings on bandwidth costs and storage costs and also simplified the workflow around images.
-This lead to a significantly improved user experience for their customers.
-It has also made it simple for their content and technology teams to curate and manage images across devices.
+This resulted in huge savings on bandwidth costs and storage costs, and also simplified the workflow around images.
+This led to a significantly improved user experience for their customers.
+It has also made it simpler for their content and technology teams to curate and manage images across devices.